SAP-samples/ui5-typescript-tutorial/exercises/ex6/README.md

 Now you can validate whether the test execution works properly by starting the development server and the general test html page with the following command: `npm start -- -o test/testsuite.qunit.html`.
 By clicking on the field `integration/opaTests` you will reach the generic test page for integration tests.

-> :tada: **NEW**: This exercise shows how you can define you page object with TypeScript and benefit from code completion for your OPA5 journey using the OPA5 test code and your page object.
+> :tada: **NEW**: This exercise shows how you can define your page object with TypeScript and benefit from code completion for your OPA5 journey using the OPA5 test code and your page object.

 ## Exercise 6.3 - Executing the tests using Karma